Kirtland Temple: Visions and miracles

-On January 21, 1836, before the temple was completed, Smith reported the first of several visions received at the temple.
+On January 21, 1836, before the temple was completed, Smith wrote in his journal the first of several visions received at the temple.
 As he and his associates performed a feet washing and anointing ritual, he saw "the celestial kingdom of God, and the glory thereof ... [and] the blazing throne of God, whereon was seated the Father and the Son."
+In addition, Smith said the streets looked like they were paved with gold, and then taught that any who died without learning about the (restored) gospel who would have embraced it would go to the Celestial Kingdom (The highest level of Heaven in Latter Day Saint theology).
 Smith also reported seeing Adam, Abraham, and three family members, only one of which had previously died; this experience of Smith was canonized by the LDS Church as revelation and published as Section 137 of the Doctrine and Covenants for the first time in 1981.

-Not long after the dedication, several more visions were reported.
+Days after the dedication, several more visions were recorded in his personal journal.
 On April 3, Smith had his scribe, Warren Cowdery, write down in his personal journal an account of a spiritual experience Smith and Oliver Cowdery had while praying in the pulpits.
-In this experience Joseph states that he and Oliver saw Jesus Christ "standing upon the breastwork of the pulpit."
+In this experience, Smith states that he and Cowdery saw Jesus Christ "standing upon the breastwork of the pulpit."
 According to Smith's account, Christ accepted the church's dedication of the temple, and promised blessings according to their obedience.
 Following the conclusion of this vision of Christ, the account goes on to tell of Smith and Cowdery then receiving visions of Moses, Elias, and Elijah.
 The account in Smith's journal is the only known telling of this occurrence during his lifetime.
 The LDS Church canonized it as Section 110 of their Doctrine and Covenants in 1876.